spikedoanz/spikedoanz.github.io/content/what-does-a-lean-proof-prove.md

 ## what are the limits of provability?

-we've briefly danced around this topic in the previous sections in this article, but seem to be statements that we might be very interested in knowing the answer to, but is nonetheless not provable / not provable given the machinery available: these include but is obviously not limited to:
+we've briefly danced around this topic in the previous sections in this article, but there are statements we might be very interested in knowing the answer to, but which are nonetheless not provable given the machinery
+available: these include but is obviously not limited to:

 1. a-priori knowledge of the soundness of lean's kernel: by Gödel, lean can't prove its own soundness/consistency